maxritter/diy-thermocam-website/src/pages/building-instructions.md

 ##### 31.

-Then put the backside on top and secure it with four screws.
-Flip the side again if the Lepton cutout does not align well, it is not centered:
+Then put the backside of the enclosure on top of the existing parts and make sure the Lepton is centered, otherwise flip the backplate around as the cutout has a slightly different distance from left to right.
+Finally use the four screw to secure it.
+Do not tighten up the screws too much, this might brake the enclosure!
+This is how it should look:

 ![](/images/30.jpg)

 ##### 32.

-Turn the device around and insert the front side, secure it with four screws as well:
+Turn the device around and insert the front side, secure it with four screws as well and do not tighten them more than required:

 ![](/images/31.jpg)